Table of places

 - Ctrl+C to copy them to the clipboard.

 - Ctrl+V from a spreadsheet to paste them

-There are no customizable elements in the location table.
+Apart from memorizing filters and columns, there are no customizable elements in the location table.